 The Consolidated Statements of Operations Data for each of the years in the five-year period ended December 31, 2008 and the Balance Sheet Data as of December 31, 2008, 2007, 2006, 2005 and 2004 are derived from the Company's Consolidated Financial Statements, which have been audited by an independent registered public accounting firm.
 The Consolidated Statements of Operations Data for the six months ended June 30, 2009 and 2008 are derived from the Company's Unaudited Consolidated Financial Statements.
-The Selected Consolidated Financial Data should be read in conjunction with the Company's Consolidated Financial Statements and the Notes to the Consolidated Financial Statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Selected Consolidated Financial Data should be read in conjunction with the Company's Consolidated Financial Statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations."